a7madgamal/gaza-trust-me/_AI/product.md

 5.8.1.
 Admin reviews submission
 5.8.2.
 Checks images and details
 5.8.3.
 Approves or flags with remarks
 5.8.4.
-System logs action with timestamp
+System logs action with timestamp and admin identification 5.8.5.
+Verification transparency - shows which admin verified each profile 5.9.
-5.9.
 Profile display:
 5.9.1.
 Public listing of verified profiles only
 5.9.2.
 Responsive card layout